ktorio/ktor-documentation/topics/Plugins.md

-## Installing Plugins {id="install"}
+## Install Plugins {id="install"}

 Plugins are generally configured during the initialization phase of the server using the `install` function which takes a Plugin as a parameter.
 Depending on the way you used to [create a server](create_server.xml), you can install a plugin inside the `embeddedServer` call ...

 ```kotlin
 import io.ktor.server.plugins.*